cyanoei/duke-team/docs/ppp.md

 #### 3.7.3 Generating Shopping List: `list shopping`

-This automatically generates a list of Stock and the quantity of each that you should consinder buying in order to attain the minimum required quantities.
+This automatically generates a list of your stock and the quantity of each that you should consider buying in order to attain the minimum required quantities.

 Format: `list shopping`